You spend months or years planning your wedding. The cake, the colors, the food, the music—even the lighting!

 There are three classic ingredients to a stellar reception: open bar, dance party, and a photo booth.
 Case in point: even Kim Kardashian and Kanye had a photo booth at their wedding!

-Photo booths are a recommended on the regular by wedding planners.
+Photo booths are recommended regularly by wedding planners.
 Megan Metzger from Pearl Events Austin says that a photo booth is a must-have for her own wedding.

 “Instead of having a camera in your face, like on the dance floor with a photographer, people really let loose and, for some reason, people feel more comfortable behind it,” Megan said.